gsoft-inc/wl-web-configs/docs/typescript/custom-configuration.md

 For a list of the rules included with the default shared configurations, refer to the configuration files in the following [folder](https://github.com/gsoft-inc/wl-web-configs/tree/main/packages/typescript-configs) on GitHub.
 !!!

-## Change a default rule value
+## Change a default field value

-You can update a default rule value by defining the rule locally with its new value:
+You can update a default field value by defining the field locally with its new value:

 ```json !#3-5 tsconfig.json
 {